colincoghill/oasisqe/README.md

 Right now it's mostly complete, but there may be a few bugs in things like statistics.
 I'm working through that at the moment, along with some sample content.

-If you have any suggestions or improvements, feel free to contact me.
+If you have any suggestions or improvements, please contact me.

 Colin Coghill
  ( colin@colincoghill.com )